 The Aquatic Invasive Species Committee will identify needs and provide recommendations to the Executive Board to promote streamlining of the Lacey Act Injurious Wildlife Listing process.

 The Aquatic Invasive Species Committee will identify needs and provide recommendations to the Executive Board for establishment of an efficient federal screening process to evaluate risk of non-native species prior to importation, particularly species not already in trade.

+The Aquatic Invasive Species Committee will identify needs and provide recommendations to the Executive Board for establishment of an efficient federal screening process for organisms in trade.

 Promote development of consistent basin-wide regulatory approaches for the management of AIS.